 The Responsible Entity will also establish a panel of valuers to ensure rotation and diversity.
-The Fund's valuation policy is set out in Section 7 of the PDS.
-The Fund also discloses specific valuation risk at Section 8.1.8 of the PDS.
+The valuation policy may be updated from time to time and is available by contacting the Responsible Entity.
+The Fund also discloses specific valuation risk at Section 7.15 of the PDS.

-Benchmark and Disclosure Principle 6: Lending principles-Loan-tovaluation ratios
+Benchmark and Disclosure Principle 6: Lending principles-Loan-to-valuation ratios